 Men's and Women's Team Championship.
-Coaches will have the opportunity to review other teams' lineups on the website and submit any challenges to the NCAA national office beginning 30 minutes after the completion of the selection show, Monday, April 29, until Tuesday, April 30, at 5 p.m.
+Coaches will have the opportunity to review other teams' lineups on the website and submit any challenges to the NCAA national office beginning 30 minutes after the completion of the selection show, Monday, April 27, until Tuesday, April 28, at 5 p.m.
 Eastern time (the deadline for submitting a lineup challenge).
-NCAA staff will notify institutions the evening of Tuesday, April 30, in the event their lineups have been challenged.
-Institutions that are being challenged are required to submit a written response to the national office (Kelsey Jones - men; John Bugner - women) by 3 p.m.
-Eastern time Wednesday, May 1.
-The subcommittees will conduct teleconferences at noon Eastern time Thursday, May 2, to rule on any appeals and finalize the lineups.
+NCAA staff will notify institutions the evening of Tuesday, April 28, in the event their lineups have been challenged.
+Institutions that are being challenged are required to submit a written response to the national office (Liz Turner Suscha - men; John Bugner - women) by 2 p.m.
+Eastern time Wednesday, April 29.
+The subcommittees will conduct teleconferences at 5 p.m.
+Eastern time Wednesday, April 29, to rule on any appeals and finalize the lineups.
 Coaches should note that they may be asked to make themselves available during this teleconference if the tennis committee has questions about their lineups.
-Final lineups will be posted on the NCAA's website by 5 p.m.
-Eastern time Thursday, May 2.
+Final lineups will be posted on ncaa.org by noon Eastern time Thursday, April 30.